websanova/rgbHex/README.md

 ## Test

-There are a number of iles for testing in the `test` folder including QUnit.
+There are a number of files for testing in the `test` folder including QUnit.

 ## Build

-To build simple run:
+To build simply run:

 ```
+> npm install
 > npm run build
 ```